calvh3/Simulated-Annealing-Sudoku/README.md

 3) We create a new problem state by randomly selecting a block, and randomly swapping two of the unfixed elements (not clues).
 4) Score the new state and find the difference with old score;
         if the score improves accept the new state.
-        else if the state doesn't improve use probablilty function P=1/(1+e^(score_difference/T)) where T is the global temperature parameter.
+        else if the state doesn't improve use probablilty function P=1/(1+e^(score_difference/T)) where T is the global temperature parameter:
-                if random U[0,1] < P accept new state, else reject.
+       .        if random U[0,1] < P accept new state, else reject.
 5) Lower the global temp T after each iteration.
 6) If score doesn't improve a set number of times, 'reheat' by returning T to start Temp.